rackerlabs/docs-cloud-files/rst/dev-guide/operations-overview.rst

 Check the length restrictions against the URL-encoded string.

 .. note::
-   The language-specific APIs handle URL-encoding and decoding.
+   The language-specific APIs that are described at :rax-dev:`SDKs and tools<sdks>` handle URL-encoding and decoding.

 Each REST request against Cloud Files requires the inclusion of an authorization token in the ``X-Auth-Token`` header.
 You obtain this token, along with the Cloud